Wisconsin woman convicted in stabbing death of ex-boyfriend

 MENOMONIE, Wis.
-(AP) - A Wisconsin woman who stabbed her ex-boyfriend 16 times has been found guilty of murder.
+(AP) - A jury returned a guilty verdict Friday for a Wisconsin woman who stabbed her ex-boyfriend 16 times and then, prosecutors said, concocted a phony story of self-defense that included carving the word “boy” in her arm.

-Twenty-two-year-old Ezra McCandless of Stanley was convicted Friday of first-degree intentional homicide, with use of a dangerous weapon.

-Prosecutors say McCandless killed 24-year-old Alex Woodworth in March 2018 in what was a “twisted form of love” and an attempt to rekindle a relationship with another man.
-McCandless testified that she feared Woodworth was going to rape her and kill her and she got a knife away from him and stabbed him in self-defense.
+Ezra McCandless, 22, was convicted of first-degree intentional homicide, with use of a dangerous weapon, for the March 2018 death of Alex Woodworth, 24.
+Prosecutors said McCandless killed Woodworth in a desperate attempt to rekindle a relationship with another man.
+McCandless testified that she stabbed Woodworth in self-defense.

-When McCandless went to get help, the word “boy” was carved into her arm.
-She initially claimed Woodworth did it because she used to identify as male.
-But she later admitted she did it herself.

 She faces life in prison when sentenced.